cokrzys/Geospatial-Predictive-Modeling/articles/File_and_Directory_Naming_Conventions.md

    * pt = points
    * ln = lines
    * pl = polygons
-   * rs = raster (typically redundant via the extension and can be left off)
+   * rs = raster (often redundant via the extension and can be left off)
 2. Projection
    * EPSG codes are a solid standard and a concise descriptor for the coordinate system
 3. Scale